rioter00/MAGD487/PortfolioResearchAssignment.md

 6. What media does the individual use to show their work?
 7. How is the content organized?
 7. Is the site intuitive and easily navigated?
-8. How does the individuals brand themselves?
+8. How does the individual brand themselves?
 9. Does the individual have written content describing themselves, their work, their clients, their aesthetics, their inspirations?
 10. Does the individual give a way to contact them?
 11. How would you describe the quality of the work in the portfolio?